-Often estimating a project can feel overly complex and difficult, but leadership coach Susanne Madsen shows you how to make it simple and easy.
+Often estimating a project can feel overly complex and difficult, but leadership coach Susanne Madsen shows you how to make project estimation simple and easy.

 Here’s a shot of the whiteboard for your reference!